 Azure Databricks supports several notebook external formats:

-A source file with the extension
+- Source file: A file containing only source code statements with the extension

-An Azure Databricks notebook with an
+- HTML: An Azure Databricks notebook with the extension

-A Jupyter notebook with the extension
+- IPython notebook: A Jupyter notebook with the extension

-An R Markdown document with the extension
+- RMarkdown: An R Markdown document with the extension

 You can import an external notebook from a URL or a file.